surajsinghgahlot/projects/Readme.md

                     b.
 It comes with inbuild URL, just like AWS cloudfront & S3 have, to host your apps.

 2. **Amazon Cognito**: <br />
                     a.
 The service helps you implement customer identity & access management into web & mobile applications. <br />
                     b.
 You can quickly & user authentication & access control to your applications in minutes. <br />
                     c.
 It is fully AWS managed apps so it comes with scalelibilty. <br />
                     d.
 It help you to trigger another AWS application like lambda, SES etc.

 3. **Amazon SES**: <br />
+                    a.
 It is a cloud-based email service provider that can integrate into any application for high volume email automation.

 4. **Amazon Lambda function**: <br />
+                    a.
 It is a compute service & serverless applications that runs your code in response to events & it automatically manages the compute resources.

 ### Solution:
 1. We created a UI with reactjs and hosted it into the amplify.